urban-eriksson/covid19-simulations/README.md

 ## Simulations using SEIRD model (simulations1.py)

-These simulations points towards herd immunity and a high infected-to-confirmed ratio (ICR) of about x30
+These simulations for Sweden point towards herd immunity and a high infected-to-confirmed ratio (ICR) of about x100.
+Actually the model needs to be updated to reflect a time varying R factor to avoid that.

 <p align="center">
 <img src="https://github.com/urban-eriksson/covid19-simulations/blob/master/images/seird3.png">